nashville-software-school/bangazon-inc/book-1-orientation/chapters/TRY_CATCH_INTRO.md

 We see the output for Employee #0, but then the program ends due to an exception.

-Let's change the code that generates the report to handle the exception.
+Let's change the code to handle the exception.

 ```csharp
 try